-Plans are in place to increase MAT by opening a Primary School (Free School) on a site in the London Borough of Barking and Dagenham in 2021.
+Plans are in place to increase MAT by opening a Primary School (Free School) on a site in the London Borough of Barking and Dagenham in 2023.
+Thames View Infants itself is also planning to become a Primary starting with the first year 3 admissions taking place in September 2022.
 As a result of this, a Primary Curriculum is in development alongside a strategic plan for growth including staff development and an increase the NLE offer to other primaries to aid knowledge and skills.